The classification controls whether you earn overtime. Two tests, several exemption categories, and a lot of common misconceptions.

 Includes doctors, lawyers, engineers, teachers, accountants

-Special rules apply to computer professionals:
+Special rules apply to qualifying computer professionals.

 Application of systems analysis techniques